 The district goals and measures of success will be aligned with the school goals and measures of success.
-A District Performance Index (DPI) will be calculated in the same way as the SPI.
+A District Performance Index (DPI) will be calculated in a manner that captures the achievement of students at all levels - Below Basic, Basic, Proficient, Goal, and Advanced.

-The CMT DPI is calculated in the same manner as the SPI, but the DPI accounts for students with disabilities who attend outplacement facilities.
+Unlike the SPI, the DPI accounts for students with disabilities who attend outplacement facilities.
 The CSDE has already used this CMT DPI to calculate the lowest-performing 30 districts and to identify them as Alliance Districts.
-These Alliance Districts are the subject of proposed legislation described in more detail in later sections.
+These Alliance Districts are the subject of recently passed legislation described in more detail in later sections.